-The mortal remains of the Raja of Badung (Puri Denpasar) on a litter covered with mats.
+The mortal remains of the Raja of Badung on a litter covered with mats.
 The picture was taken in front of the Denpasar Puri, Badung (capital of the state of Badung, the town is called Denpasar now), Bali 1906.
 From> Heshusius, C. A.: KNIL 1830-1950; Houten Holland 1986, picture 127 A photo album edited by De Haan/Unieboek, Houten Holland

-Door of the Kanjamata, door of the accomodation of the Raja in the Puri Denpasar, 1906.
+Door of the Kanjamata, door of the accomodation of the Raja in the Denpasar Puri, 1906.
 Behind this door the Dutch found the lifeless body of the Raja's sister on her bed (Puputan adat suicide).
 See page 21.
 Dirk Teeuwen, Holland

 The sister of the Raja of Badung, Puri Denpasar, as found by the Dutch.
 She committed Puputan suicide with the help of a priest and his kris, a razor sharp short scimitar.
 From> Ide Anak Agung Gde Agung: Bali in the 19th century; Jakarta 1991, page 230.
-Publisher: Yayasan Obor Indonesia JI Plaju 10, Jakarta 5.
+Publisher: Yayasan Obor Indonesia Jl Plaju 10, Jakarta 5.
 The Bali Expedition, 1908 Finally the Rajas of Bangli and Klungkung agreed to all the demands and the expedition could return to Java in November, leaving behind one battalion of infantry to support the civil officers.
 In 1907 difficulties could be expected because of the introduction of the opium state monopoly in Karangasem and Klungkung.
 Disturbances broke out, when the Balinese killed a Javanese opium dealer in Gelgel (in the state of Klungkung).
 On the 16th of April 1908 a Dutch patrol was surprised near Gelgel.
 Later the Dutch took the Klungkung Capital Puri, whereby the rebels suffered heavy losses.
-Shortage of ammunition compelled the forces to withdraw to the beach, but within a few days a flotilla appeared and began to shell Gelgel and the Klungkung Capital.
+Shortage of ammunition compelled the forces to withdraw to the beach, but within a few days a flotilla appeared and began to Shell Gelgel and the Klungkung Capital.
 The Raja requested armistice, asked for mercy, but evaded unconditional surrender.
-The troops marched upon the Puri of Klungkung.
+The troops marched upon the Klungkung Puri.
 When the troops had approached to within short distance, the Raja and his relatives rushed upon the Dutch ranks, lances in hand, thus committing suicide, one more traditional Puputan.
 Peace in Bangli and Karangasem was not disturbed.
 The Raja of Bangli made an offer to cede his land to the Dutch Government on the understanding that he should be appointed Raja-Governor.
 This request was acceded to.
 In all the Balinese districts it was the intention of the Dutch to grant the greatest possible freedom of action to the native aristocrats.
 In 1921 all the Rajas on the island became Raja-Governor.
 Dirk Teeuwen, Holland Some aftereffects More in general!
 The English could not claim Bali any more.
 The Dutch ruled the island.
-Dutch introduction of modern government as well as Dutch attention to safeguard Balinese traditions and to introduct a more or less tradition-related modern Balinese art were facts.
-More: 1.
-The tyranny of the Rajas and their aristocrats in Bali came to an end.
-The burning of widows was forbidden, a Dutch modern liberal government was introduced.
-However a part of the old Bali was gone forever, I am afraid!
-Nevertheless the Dutch tried to save the most of the traditional local lifestyle.
-2. So, from 1908 the Dutch in Bali supported students and protectors of Balinese culture and endeavored to preserve this culture in addition to their initial modernization efforts.
-(Visit Ubud in Bali nowadays and specially the Neka Museum.
-Well, you could visit much more of course.)
-3. So, the Dutch made Bali a "living museum" of classical culture (and more than that) as well as opened it for modern arts.
-4. Bali was opened to tourism as soon as possible from 1910.
+Dutch introduction of modern government as well as their attention to safeguard Balinese traditions and the introduction of a more or less related modern Balinese art were facts.
+More: